 Human minds organize things and people to process information quicker.
 The downside to this is categorizing people leads to stereotyping.
-The key is to be aware of your own stereotypes so that you don’t overlook other valuable information.
-The more often we judge others, the more often we judge ourself.
+The key is to be aware of your own stereotypes, not to overlook other valuable information.
+The more often we judge others, the more often we judge ourselves.
 This can lead to social anxiety and self-consciousness.
 Here is how you can help yourself.

 1. Be aware of your judgements

 A. Something about the other person represents a part of yourself that you don’t like?

 B. The other person reminds you of someone who hurt you?